Promethyxx/oxyon/README.md

 4. Configure conversion settings (optional)
 5. Click "Convert" and wait for the process to complete

+### 🎬 Typical Workflow

+1. Load a movie or TV episode
+2. Fetch metadata from TMDB
+3. Automatically tag the file (title, year, artwork)
+4. Convert or remux if needed
+5. Export a clean, ready-to-archive media file

 ### Example Use Cases

 - **Convert video to MP4**: Load a video file, select MP4 output, adjust quality settings